 - a range of awards such as the Distinguished Conduct Medal (DCM) and Distinguished Service Order (DSO), Military Cross (MC ) and Military Medal (MM).

-Names of Australians receiving imperial gallantry awards were published in the London Gazette and nearly all names were later republished in the Commonwealth of Australia Gazette.
-Australia’s distinct honours system began in 1975 and since this time awards have been published in the Australian Government special notice Gazette.
+Names of Australians receiving gallantry awards were published in the London Gazette and nearly all names were later republished in the Commonwealth of Australia Gazette.

-You can also search the following sources to establish or confirm conferral:
+You can search the following sources to establish or confirm conferral:

 - Australian Honours List for brief entries maintained by the Awards and Culture Branch within the Department of the Prime Minister and Cabinet.

-- London Gazette Archive covers Gazette editions from the war years (1914–20, 1939–48) and all London Gazette honours and awards in the 20th century.
-There are citations for some awards, but generally not for awards of the Military Medal or Mention in Despatches.
+- London Gazette Archive covers Gazette editions from the war years (1914-1920, 1939-1948) and all London Gazette honours and awards in the 20th century.
+There are citations for some awards but generally not for awards of Military Medal or Mention in Despatches.

-- Michael Maton, Australian recipients of Imperial honours and awards 1901–1989 (North Turramurra, NSW: the author, 2002) contains an alphabetical list of names including those receiving non-military awards.
-Citations for awards are not provided, but the unit and often the location where the action took place.
+- Michael Maton, Australian recipients of Imperial honours and awards 1901-1989 (North Turramurra, NSW: the author, 2002) is an alphabetical list with no citations but does include unit and often location where the action took place.
 Recipients of non-military awards are also listed.